• Home

 Tatiana NIkolova- Houston, Rose Wognum Frances and community members

-Kayleen Asbo, Ph.D, holds four advanced degrees in mythology, psychology and music.
-A professor, lecturer, pianist and composer, Kayleen's greatest passion is inspiring people to find their own inner creativity and greatness through connecting to the masterpieces of music, art and literature.
-Kayleen is the cultural historian for the Santa Rosa Symphony, a Master Teacher for Veriditas, a lecturer for the San Francisco Opera and the Mendocino Music Festival, and a faculty member of the Osher Lifelong Learning Programs at UC Berkeley, Dominican University and Sonoma State University.
-Kayleen taught music and psychology at the San Francisco Conservatory of Music for 19 years and has lectured on courses ranging from the HIstory of Christianity at Pacifica Graduate Institute to Expressive Arts Therapy at Sonoma State University before integrating all of these subjects in her work for Mythica.
-She has delivered keynote presentation for Humanities West in San Francisco, at the Assisi Institute for Depth Psychology in Italy, at the Oxford University Conference on History, Women and Power, for Jung Centers, seminaries, churches and retreat centers across the world.
+Kayleen Asbo, Ph.D, Director of Mythica, holds four advanced degrees in mythology, psychology and music.
+A professor, lecturer, pianist and composer, Kayleen's greatest passion is inspiring people to find their own inner creativity and the "spark of goodness" within.
+Kayleen has been the cultural historian for the Santa Rosa Symphony, a Master Teacher for Veriditas, a lecturer for the San Francisco Opera and the Mendocino Music Festival, and a faculty member of the Osher Lifelong Learning Programs at UC Berkeley, Dominican University and Sonoma State University.
+She taught music and psychology at the San Francisco Conservatory of Music for 19 years and has lectured on courses ranging from the HIstory of Christianity at Pacifica Graduate Institute to Expressive Arts Therapy at Sonoma State University before integrating all of these subjects in her work for Mythica.
+She dedicates herself to creating communities dedicated to beauty and wisdom through Mythica and to bringing people on pilgrimage-- in person and virtually-- to the sacred sites of the world.

 Singer-songwriter Catherine Braslavksy divides her time between Paris and the San Francisco Bay Area.
 Trained by the world renowned David Hykes, she travelled around the globe performing in his Harmonic Choir.
 Deeply steeped in the music of the Middle Ages from Christianity, Islam and Jewish sources, she has recorded eight albums of sacred music ranging from Hildegard von Bingen to Arabic chants and the Cantigas de Santa Maria.
 Catherine has produced seven theatrical pieces in collaboration with Joseph Rowe that have ben performed in sacred sites around the world including Thoronet Abbey and the Basilica of Mary Magdalene in Vezelay and has recorded several soundtracks for documentary films and French television.
 With her late husband Joseph Rowe (the English translator ofJean Yves Leloup's work on the Gnostic Gospels, she created several renowned productions of spoken word and music that celebrated the Divine Feminine including From Jerusalem to Cordoba and Ave Eva Read more and listen to her hypnotic music at http://www.naturalchant.com.